prakharmosesOK/Repository-Analyzing-Tool/README.md

 </ol>

 ## 👷 Contributing
 I welcome contributions from the community.
-Feel free to submit pull requests or bug repoerts to improve the GitHub-Repo-Analyzer.
+Feel free to submit pull requests or bug reports to improve the GitHub-Repo-Analyzer.

 ## 🎓 Author